 May 3-4, 2024 | I Hotel and Conference Center, Champaign IL

 ISE would like to acknowledge alumni, faculty and friends who have made accomplishments in professional, technical, educational or service fields that distinguish them, the department and the university.
-We cordially invite all ISE alumni and friends to participate by nominating a deserving candidate and returning to campus to celebrate with each graduating class.
-The deadline to nominate is Jan.
-8, 2024.

 Since 1921, there have been hundreds of events that have advanced and defined our department, most notably the merger with Industrial Engineering (formerly with the Department of Mechanical Science) to make the department of General Engineering into a fully contemporary ISE department.
 The Industrial Engineering department was not as old as the General Engineering department ("Drawing" was eventually dropped from the name), but was a world-class department with scientists who are very often cited by our senior alumni.

 A few more of milestone events include the formation of the graduate program, the formation of the Masters Degree in Financial Engineering professional program, changing the name of the General Engineering degree to Systems Engineering and Design, and the founding of an Online Industrial Engineering degree.
 Take a look at the timeline below to go deep on our evolution.

 Contemporary ISE research comprises the study of engineering systems, and the explosive growth of technology in the past century has only allowed our disciplines to grow into bigger, digital, more important, and increasingly global domains.
 We have roots in manufacturing, but a future in sustainable design, clean energy, health care, yet-unknown technological innovations, and bettering life on earth in every human domain.